 Researchers conduct the interview in the local language in a conversational style, allowing plenty of time and encouraging a storyteller-listener rather than an interviewer-respondent relationship.
 To this end researchers take notes on a paper pro-forma rather than typing into a computer or tablet, which can be distracting.
 The notes are summarised and translated into English, with audio recordings used as a back-up wherever respondents consent to this.
-A guide for researchers can be found at www.bathsdr.org/resources.
+Collecting data in this way is demanding, and the foundation for high quality QuIP studies is to locate, and collaborate closely with experienced, skilled and committed local researchers.